awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

   AWS Lambda can run custom code in response to Amazon S3 bucket events\.
 You upload your custom code to AWS Lambda and create what is called a Lambda function\.
 When Amazon S3 detects an event of a specific type \(for example, an object created event\), it can publish the event to AWS Lambda and invoke your function in Lambda\.
 In response, AWS Lambda executes your function\.

+**Warning**
+If your notification ends up writing to the bucket that triggers the notification, this could cause an execution loop\.
+For example, if the bucket triggers a Lambda function each time an object is uploaded, and the function uploads an object to the bucket, then the function indirectly triggers itself\.
+To avoid this, use two buckets, or configure the trigger to only apply to a prefix used for incoming objects\.
-  For an example of using Amazon S3 notifications with AWS Lambda, see [Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.
+For more information and an example of using Amazon S3 notifications with AWS Lambda, see [Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.

 ## How to Enable Event Notifications<a name="how-to-enable-disable-notification-intro"></a>